yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 object or an array.
 This object (or array of objects) uses the following
 data:

--  "pkg" - A mandatory string that is the name of the package to be installed.
+-  "pkg" --- a mandatory string that is the name of the package to be installed.

--  "rm" - An optional boolean, which defaults to "false", that specifies to remove the package after the test.
+-  "rm" --- an optional boolean, which defaults to "false", that specifies to remove the package after the test.

--  "extract" - An optional boolean, which defaults to "false", that specifies if the package must be extracted from the package format.
+-  "extract" --- an optional boolean, which defaults to "false", that specifies if the package must be extracted from the package format.
    When set to "true", the package is not automatically installed into the DUT.